Xunius/gplot/docs/isofill.rst

 The colormap is specified using the ``cmap`` argument, which is default to a blue-white-red divergent colormap ``plt.cm.RdBu_r``.

-To use a different colormap, can provide with a different one from the *matplotlib* colormap collection, e.g. ``cmap = plt.cm.rainbow``.
-It is possible to provide only the name of the colormap as a string: ``cmap = 'rainbow'``.
+To use a different colormap, provide one from the *matplotlib*'s colormap collection, e.g. ``cmap = plt.cm.rainbow``.
+It is possible to give only the name of the colormap as a string: ``cmap = 'rainbow'``.

 Split the colormap colors
 ##############################

 **Divergent colormaps** are commonly used in academic works.
-E.g. the ``plt.cm.RdBu_r`` colormap is one divergent colormap, with a transition from dark blue (the minimum) to white in the middle, and finally to dark red (the maximum) on the right.
+The ``plt.cm.RdBu_r`` colormap is one such example, with a transition from dark blue (the minimum) to white in the middle, and to dark red (the maximum) on the right.

-The middle color (white in this case) usually corresponds to critical transition in the data (e.g. going from negative to positive), therefore it is crucial to make sure they are aligned up.
+The middle color (white in this case) usually corresponds to some critical transition in the data (e.g. going from negative to positive), therefore it is crucial to make sure they are aligned up.
 See an example: